zshn25/turtlesim_cleaner/README.md

 # turtlesim_cleaner
-This is the code from youtube ROS Tutorial 4 Series
+This is the code from youtube ROS Tutorial 4 Series.

+This is not my own work.
+This is the code written by following the tutorial from

 https://www.youtube.com/playlist?list=PLSzYQGCXRW1HLWHdJ7ehZPA-nn7R9UKPa